rapid7/insightconnect-plugins/symantec_endpoint_security/help.md

 #### Blacklist

-This action is used to blacklist an MD5 or SHA256 hash.
+This action is used to blacklist MD5 and SHA256 hashes.

 ##### Input